 TECATE will be providing beers for purchase in Bivouacs and Cocktails will be for purchase at both hotel locations.

-They aim to provide a unique world-class rally that is both challenging for the best off-road competitors, as well as manageable by the less accomplished.
+The aim is to provide a unique world-class rally that is both challenging for the best off-road competitors, as well as manageable by the less accomplished.
 Dakar vets will find familiarity in the rally format and terrain, while rally newcomers will get a strong taste of what Dakar is really like.

-One aspect that sets this rally apart from all other off-road races in North America, and mimics the famouse Dakar Rally, is the massive sand dunes, and extensive "HP" (off-track) compass heading navigation that is required to find your way.
+One aspect that sets this rally apart from all other off-road races in North America, and mimics the famous Dakar Rally, is the massive sand dunes, and extensive "HP" (off-track) compass heading navigation that is required to find your way.

 Don't be mislead

 Though you may see a lot of photos and discussion about the massive sand dunes from our previous events, don't think that's all you'll see in 2018.
 Dunes will still be a part of the event, however, we are expanding to even more all new terrain.